 Hope this differentiation helps you to choose the right tool according to your requirements.

 Are you decided to replace your hardwood floors?
-If your answer is 'yes,' you have to choose the right fastener.
+If your answer is ‘yes,’ you have to choose the right fastener.
 There are two options you have in your hand.
 They are nails and staples.
-You may be in confusion to select one out of the twos as both have some merits and demerits.
-Let's find out the differences between staples and nails first.
+You may be in confusion to select one out of the two as both have some merits and demerits.
+Let’s find out the differences between staples and nails first.

-Staples: Using staples for fastening hardwood floor will be a great idea as they are not fragile and have a two-pronged extension.
-A staple will, therefore, give a non-forgiving and robust hold.
-Staples are less expensive and speedier to drive than nails too.
-However, if you use staples, during seasonal changes, you may observe the tongues have been cracked off, and as a consequence, the tiles or boards will tilt and squeak.
+Staples: Using staples for fastening hardwood floors will be a great idea as they are not fragile and have a two-pronged extension.
+A staple will also give you a non-forgiving and robust hold.
+It’s less expensive and speedier to drive compared to nails.

 Nails: Although staplers give you powerful, long-lasting holding power, nails provide greater versatility.
 Two styles of hardwood nails or cleats with a head shaped in L and T are found.
-All styles have a sequence of ribs running at least 2/3s from the bottom of both sides of the nail shank, which hold the subfloor.
+All styles have a sequence of ribs running at least 2/3s from the bottom of both sides of the nail shank, which holds the subfloor.
 The remaining portion of the nail is smooth, allowing the finished flooring to expand and contract along with the seasonal temperature and humidity changes.

 But the biggest drawback of using cleats or nails is they are expensive.
 You have to spend almost twice the price to buy nails than the same amount of staples.

-Eventually, I will go to the nails side if you ask me.
+Eventually, I will go to the nail’s side if you ask me.
 Although it does incur high initial costs, it is cheaper in the long run than a stapler.

-Then you need to give pressure, so that base plates get fitted to the surface of the wood.
+It would be best if you positioned the nailer on the edge of the wood.
+The down part needs to be held carefully.
+Then you need to give pressure so that base plates get fitted to the surface of the wood.
 Now, this is ready to use.
-It's not a tough job at all.
+It’s not a tough job at all.

 Let’s see the below video to know more about how to use a freeman flooring nailer.

 What will be your mental condition if you found your floor nailer stopped in the midst of the work.
-Definitely, it will make you bore.
+Definitely, it will make you bored.
 You may face these types of problems frequently.
 For this reason, you need to have knowledge of troubleshooting.
 In this section, I will share some troubleshooting for you.

-- You should check the correct air pressure.
+• You should check the correct air pressure.
 Low or high air pressure can cause some problems like air leaks, slow retraction of the driver, splitting woods, etc.

-- You should use a couple of drops before operating the nailers.
+• You should use a couple of drops before operating the nailers.
 Low lubrication may cause air leaks, driver jams, no firing, etc.

-- One of the most vital things is to use the correct nails for the operation.
+• One of the most vital things is to use the correct nails for the operation.
 Incorrect Nails may cause nail jams, misfire, etc.

 Some specific symptoms and solutions